 Back: PF *Armando Bacot (Soph., 12.3 ppg, 7.8 rpg), G *Caleb Love (Fr., 10.5 ppg), G RJ Davis (Fr., 8.4 ppg), G *Kerwin Walton (Fr., 8.2 ppg), SF *Leaky Black (Jr., 5.6 ppg), G Anthony Harris (RS Fr., 3.2 ppg), G Puff Johnson (Fr., 1.1 ppg)

 Add: SF Dontrez Styles (No. 61), SG D’Marco Dunn (No. 65)

-New head coach Hubert Davis takes over for Roy Williams, and it’ll be interesting to see how he does.
-UNC lost Sharpe and Kessler, but Bacot, Garcia and Manek should be a quality frontcourt.
+New head coach Hubert Davis takes over for Roy Williams, and it’ll be interesting to see the difference.
+UNC lost big men Sharpe and Kessler, but Bacot, Garcia and Manek should be a versatile frontcourt.
 The young backcourt of Love and Davis will likely be the key in Chapel Hill this season, and they’ll need to take a jump from their freshman campaigns.

 Gone: PF *Matthew Hurt (NBA, Soph., 18.3 ppg, 6.2 rpg), SG *DJ Steward (NBA, Fr., 13.0 ppg), F Jalen Johnson (NBA, 11.2 ppg, 6.1 rpg), PG Jordan Goldwire (Transferring to Oklahoma, Sr., 5.8 ppg), PF Jaemyn Brakefield (Transferring to Ole Miss, Fr., 3.5 ppg), F Henry Coleman (Transferring to Texas A&M, Fr., 1.1 ppg), F Patrick Tape (Transferring to San Francisco, Grad, 1.1 ppg)